blaine-dodson/Syringenator/README.md

 ```

 ## Commit Your Work
 Commits are a permanent record of your work.
 They should be as small and purpose-driven as possible.
-Think: "cna I write a couple lines that explains what I did?"
+Think: "can I write a couple lines that explains what I did?"
 To check for uncommitted changes, or check your status in general do:
 ```
 $ git status
 On branch ammon